icaew-digital-archive/icaew-digital-archive-handbook/docs/admin-guides/preservica/downloading-youtube-videos-api.md

 # YouTube Video Downloads and Metadata Export Guide

-[NOTE: Add a "Prerequisites" section]
-[NOTE: Add a "API Setup" section]
-[NOTE: Add a "Download Process" section]
-[NOTE: Add a "Quality Settings" section]
-[NOTE: Add a "Error Handling" section]
-[NOTE: Add a "Best Practices" section]
+> **Purpose:** This guide outlines the process for downloading videos and exporting metadata from a YouTube Brand Account using the YouTube Data API.

+> **Note:** This page is under development.
+Future additions will include:
+> - Prerequisites section
+> - API Setup section
+> - Download Process section
+> - Quality Settings section
+> - Error Handling section
+> - Best Practices section

+## Overview

-Here's a summary of the entire process, from creating the app in **Google Cloud** to running the script to get a list of videos from a **YouTube Brand Account** you manage:
+> **Summary:** Here's a summary of the entire process, from creating the app in **Google Cloud** to running the script to get a list of videos from a **YouTube Brand Account** you manage:

 ### 1. **Set Up the Google Cloud Project**